mthuret/storybook-addon-specifications/README.md

 >  }
 >```

-## Use your stories with your CI
+## Use your stories with a test runner

-Writing tests directly next to the component declaration used for the story is already a great thing, but it would be better if those tests can be reused with our CI.
+Writing tests directly next to the component declaration used for the story is already a great thing, but it would be better if those tests can be reused with our test runner, and later be used with our CI.

 To do that, the idea is to add to the test runner, all the files used for declaring stories.
 But because this addon redefine describe and it functions, you'll need some extra-configuration to make the tests pass within the test runner.